Investigating skin-to-thigh muscle depth in pregnant patients for medication injections

 What are the possible benefits and risks of participating?

 The study team do not think that there are any risks in taking part in this study.
 There is a small chance that if the patient has a bruise on the thigh that it may feel sensitive to have pressure applied with the ultrasound.
 However, we can use either leg to try and avoid this.
 Ultrasound imaging is safe and does not have any side effects.
 The main disadvantage to the patient is the time it requires to be involved in the study.
-Both the consent and scanning process are anticipated to take no more than 15 minutes and will not impact patient care on the day.
+The scanning process is anticipated to take up to 15 minutes to perform and will not impact patient care on the day.

 Where is the study run from?